 That’s a great domain name.

-It doesn’t include a location but it also doesn’t bind you down to just one location.
-You could technically use that website for multiple different states, multiple different cities, which is really cool.
+It doesn’t include a location, but it also doesn’t bind you to just one location.
+You could technically use that website for multiple different states, and multiple different cities, which is really cool.
 RapidHouseBuyers.net.
-The same thing, that’s just a good example.
+The same thing; that’s just a good example.

 Where Do I Buy Domains [IMPORTANT]?

-What we have found is that some of those domain providers are insanely unfriendly as far as what they let you do.
-Some of them actually require for you to pay them an extra fee to even do some of the very simple, basic things that you need to be done to attach the domain to your Carrot website.
+We have found that some of those domain providers are insanely unfriendly regarding what they let you do.
+Some of them actually require you to pay them an extra fee to even do some of the very simple, basic things that you need to be done to attach the domain to your Carrot website.

 Do not buy a domain from a provider like this.
 Buy a domain from one of two sources.
-They’re the easiest, they’re ones we’ve been using for years and they’re the easiest to get your domain hooked up to InvestorCarrot.
+They’re the easiest, ones we’ve been using for years, and they’re the easiest to get your domain hooked up to InvestorCarrot.

 You could also buy it from GoDaddy.
 Godaddy.com also is an effective way.
 But, they are going to pass you through a bunch of upsells and there’s an extra step that they make you jump through to get your domain attached to Carrot.